neuroradiology/gosuki/README.md

 - Contributions via [GitHub Sponsors](https://github.com/sponsors/blob42) or [Patreon](https://www.patreon.com/c/GoSuki)
 - Reporting issues and suggesting features
+- Testing and adding new browsers
+- Creating modules for third-party APIs
 - Contributing code or documentation
 - Sharing the project with others who might benefit

-Your support helps maintain existing features and allows me to develop new capabilities for all users.

 ## Contributing

 We welcome contributions from the community!
 To get started:

 1. Fork the repository
 2. Create a new branch for your changes
 3. Submit a pull request with clear documentation